ESAOpenSR/opensr-test/README.md

 This model returns:

-- **reflectance**: The spectral consistency between the SR and LR images.
-By default, it uses MAE distance.
+- **reflectance**: How SR affects the reflectance values of the LR image.
+By default, it uses the L1 norm.
+The lower the value, the better the reflectance consistency.

-- **spectral**: The spectral consistency between the SR and LR images.
-By default, it uses Spectral Angle Distance.
+- **spectral**: How SR affects the spectral signature of the LR image.
+By default, it uses the spectral angle distance (SAM).
+The lower the value, the better the spectral consistency.
+The angles are in degrees.

-- **spatial**: The spatial consistency between the SR and LR images.
-By default, it uses Enhanced Correlation Coefficient.
+- **spatial**: The spatial alignment between the SR and LR images.
+By default, it uses Phase Correlation Coefficient (PCC).
+Some SR models introduce spatial shift, which can be detected by this metric.

-- **synthesis**: The high-frequency content of the SR image, obtained by comparing the harmonized SR image with the HR image.
+- **synthesis**: The high-frequency details introduced by the SR model.
+By default, it uses the L1 norm.
+The lower the value, the better the synthesis quality.

 - **ha_percent**: The percentage of pixels in the SR image that are classified as hallucinations.
+A hallucination is a detail in the SR image that **is not present in the HR image.**

 - **om_percent**: The percentage of pixels in the SR image that are classified as omissions.
+An omission is a detail in the HR image that **is not present in the SR image.**

 - **im_percent**: The percentage of pixels in the SR image that are classified as improvements.
+An improvement is a detail in the SR image that **is present in the HR image and not in the LR image.**

 ## **Benchmark**